Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: Zero-free regions of the Riemann zeta function

 \subsubsection{Basic properties of $F_m$}

-Let $\mu(t)$ be the M\"obius function evaluated at $t \in \N$.
+Let $\mu(k)$ be the M\"obius function evaluated at $k \in \N$.
 It is standard that where $\lfloor x \rfloor$ denotes the integer part of $x \in \R$.

-Likewise, the property that can be proved without recurring to the Prime Number Theorem (which is indeed equivalent to this sum vanishing in the limit, see Lemma 3.2, Remark 3.3, and Theorems 5.9 and 5.11 in \cite{BateDia}).
-However, if $n \in \N$ is different from $m$, we define the 2-variable functions
+Likewise, the property that, as $m$ grows to $\infty$, can be proved to be equivalent to the Prime Number Theorem.
+This sum is in any case always bounded by 1.
+See Lemma 3.2, Remark 3.3, and Theorems 5.9 and 5.11 in \cite{BateDia}.
+If $n,m \in \N$, we define the 2-variable functions

 and

 Having in mind the expression \eqref{eqn1100} for $F_m$, we notice the term on $k=m$ is $0$.
 In addition, $F_m$ can be easily evaluated at any $n \in \N$:

 which can be simplified by decomposing $r_t(q) = t\{q/t\} = q - t \lfloor q/t \rfloor$, giving